 Leave your comfort zone.
 Go somewhere you’ve never been before and immerse in the culture.

 There are so many things we can learn while travel – about the world, others, and ourselves.
 Most of these lessons have not been taught to us in school.
+And keeping a travel journal can help you retain lessons you learn in your travels.

 Long-Term Goals for Your Career